DriesCruyskens/ansible-role-postgresql-14-amazon-linux-2/README.md

 - Optionally changes the `postgres` user's password
 - Optionally allows remote connections

+When you allow remote connections, you can connect to your postgres database using the 'postgres' user and your specified password (or the default: 'postgres').

 If you need more customisability, copy and adjust the source code.

 Requirements